Morikky/Generative-adversarial-network-for-image-to-image-translation/README.md

 ![img1](https://github.com/Morikky/Generative-adversarial-network-for-image-to-image-translation/blob/main/Plots/Example_img_from_dataset.png)

 The real and segmented images (also called source and target images) are from the Cityscapes dataset (https://www.cityscapes-dataset.com/).
 The dataset is not shared here.
 300 pairs of images with resolution of 256x256 are used for training.
 Additional images from the validation dataset are used to evaluate the model.
-The typical use of a validation dataset is not part of the model training, since the GAN model does not converge.

 The code presented here is based on the source https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/ .